İzmir: Health

 Air pollution in Turkey is a problem in the city, in part due to vehicle exhaust: a 2020 study of coal-fired residential heating estimated the cost of replacing it versus the reduction in illness and premature death.
 There are 21 public hospitals in İzmir.
 The healthcare system in Turkey consists of a mix of public and private hospitals.
 Turkey also has a universal health care insurance system (SGK) which provides medical treatment free of charge in public hospitals to residents registered with a Turkish identity card number.
-One of the largest hospitals in the Aegean Region is currently under construction in the Bayraklı district of İzmir, with a reported cost of 780 million Euros.
+One of the largest hospitals in the Aegean Region, Izmir City Hospital is situated in the Bayraklı district of İzmir, constructed with a reported cost of 780 million Euros.

+Eşrefpaşa Hospital serves as the only existing municipal hospital in Turkey, owned and operated by Izmir Metropolitan Municipality.